cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 **ThermalZone**

 Zone of a building which serves as space unit for building heating/cooling simulations, a thermal zone is considered as isothermal.
-It is a semantic object, with an optional geometry, which may be or not related to a geometric entity (Building, BuildingPart, Room etc.).
+It is a semantic object, with an optional geometry, which may be or not related to a geometric entity (`gml:Building`, `gml:BuildingPart`, `gml:Room` etc.).

-This class inherits from `_CityObject`, and may therefore be associated to 1 or more 'EnergyDemand' objects (see module Energy systems).
+This class inherits from `_CityObject`, and may therefore be associated to 1 or more `EnergyDemand` objects (see module Energy systems).
-For the requirement of the building heating/cooling simulations, the 'ThermalZone' must be related to one or more 'UsageZone' (see Occupancy Module).
+For the requirement of the building heating/cooling simulations, the 'ThermalZone' must be related to one or more `UsageZone` (see Occupancy Module).

 **ThermalBoundary**